ibm-cloud-docs/solution-tutorials/image-classification-code-engine.md

 When you created the application with the `application create` command, you only passed in an image to use and a name for your application.
 While this is the minimum amount of information to deploy an application, there are a number of other knobs you have control over.
 Among others, you can set the number of requests that can be processed concurrently per instance, the amount of CPU for the instance of the application, the amount of memory set for the instance of the application, the environment variables for the application, the maximum and minimum number of instances that can be used for this application, and the port where the application listens for requests.

 Most of these values have a default set if nothing is provided as an option when creating the application.
 Because we did not provide a value, {{site.data.keyword.codeengineshort}} deployed our application with a default max scale of 10, meaning that it will only scale our application up to 10 instances.
 The default minimum scale is zero, so that when our application is no longer in use, it will scale itself back down to zero.

-Because {{site.data.keyword.codeengineshort}} is built on top of a Kubernetes stack, you should be able to access the additional Kubernetes cluster resources if you need to get more control or information.

 1. To check the autoscaling capabilities of {{site.data.keyword.codeengineshort}}, we can use a load generator to generate a load against our service.
 This load generator will simulate about 300 clients hitting the URL for 30 seconds.
 Navigate to the [load generator URL](https://load.fun.cloud.ibm.com/) and paste the frontend application URL from the step above.
 2. Click on **Generate load** to generate traffic.